PXH

 overview logo Overview

-The Invesco FTSE RAFI Emerging Markets ETF (PXH) aims to track the performance of the FTSE RAFI Emerging Markets Index.
-It provides investors with exposure to emerging market equities, specifically those companies that are weighted by fundamental factors like book value, earnings, cash flow, and dividends, rather than market capitalization.
-This approach seeks to identify undervalued companies.
+The Invesco FTSE RAFI Emerging Markets ETF (symbol: PXH) aims to track the performance of the FTSE RAFI Emerging Markets Index.
+It employs a quantitative approach, selecting emerging market equities based on fundamental metrics like book value, earnings, dividends, and cash flow, rather than market capitalization alone.
+The ETF provides diversified exposure to a broad range of emerging market countries and sectors.

 Reputation and Reliability logo Reputation and Reliability

-Invesco is a well-established global investment management company with a strong reputation for providing a wide range of investment products, including ETFs.
-They have a long track record and significant assets under management.
+Invesco is a well-established global investment management company with a long history and a strong reputation for offering a wide range of investment products, including ETFs.
+They are known for their commitment to research and providing clients with innovative investment solutions.

 Leadership icon representing strong management expertise and executive team Management Expertise